nbarrientos/dotfiles/README.md

 # Screencasts

-From time to time I record screencasts showcasing some custom or interesting Emacs configurations.
+From time to time I record screencasts showcasing some custom or interesting Emacs configurations that I have in my dotfiles.
 They can be found in my [YouTube channel](https://www.youtube.com/channel/UCCEr9T0kxVIaNnkdLfj5C3g).